& Suicide Prevention

 1. Get adequate sleep

 Getting enough sleep is a vital part of functioning at our best.
-Most college students need 8-9 hours of sleep/night in order to function optimally, but most do not get enough sleep.
-For optimum sleep, try to keep to a regular sleep schedule, avoid caffeine and other substances before bed, and create a quiet, darkened room.
+Most college students need 8-9 hours of sleep/night in order to function optimally.
+For optimum sleep, try to keep to a regular sleep schedule, avoid caffeine and other substances before bed, and create a quiet, peaceful sleep space.

 2. Maintain good nutrition

 We all know that having good nutrition keeps us functioning at our best.
 Poor nutrition can actually make us more vulnerable to stress.
-If you would like more information about maintaining a proper diet, make an appointment to talk with the nutritionist in Health Services.
+If you would like more information about maintaining a proper diet, make an appointment to talk with the nutritionist in the Health Center.

 3. Exercise regularly